marekkalnik/blog-old/posts/2012-09-05-its-just-a-view.rst

     }

 The Excel implementation needs some additional data, like the current worksheet and the row number.
-But both those informations can be stored in the class itself - the worksheet will not change between addRow calls - a table is displayed on one sheet only.
+But both those values can be stored in the class itself - the worksheet will not change between addRow calls - a table is displayed on one sheet only.
 And the row number depends on how many times the function has already been called.
-To acheive this we need to drop the "static" keyword (`static is bad`_, anyway) and deal with some full-fledged objects::
+To achieve this we need to drop the "static" keyword (`static is bad`_, anyway) and deal with some full-fledged objects::